tronprotocol/documentation/TRX/Tron-overview.md

 Sha256Hash.of(this.block.getBlockHeader().getRawData().toByteArray())
 ```
 # 10. Construction and signature of transaction
-Based on your own needs, there are two ways to construct the transaction: invoking API on the full node or filling in every fields of a transaction manually at local.
+Based on your own needs there are two methods to construct a transaction.
+You can either invoke the gRPC / HTTP API through a full node to build the transaction externally, or create the transaction locally.

 ## 10.1 Invoke APIs on the full node
-You could construct transactions with corresponding APIs.
+You can construct transactions with corresponding APIs.

 - gRPC API: https://github.com/tronprotocol/Documentation/blob/master/English_Documentation/TRON_Protocol/TRON_Wallet_RPC-API.md
 - HTTP API: https://github.com/tronprotocol/Documentation/blob/master/TRX/Tron-http.md

+Individual Contract protocol file is available here: https://github.com/tronprotocol/protocol/blob/master/core/Contract.proto

 ## 10.2 Local construction
-Based on the definition of a transaction, you will need to fill in all fields of a transaction to construct a transaction at your local.
+Based on your method of constructing a transaction you are required to populate all fields of a transaction to construct it locally.
 Please note that you will need to configure the details of reference block and expiration, so you will need to connect to the mainnet during transaction construction.
 We advise that you set the latest block on the full node as your reference block and production time of the latest block+N minutes as your expiration time.
 N could be any number you find fit.
 The backstage condition is `Expiration > production time of the latest block and Expiration < production time of the latest block + 24 hours`.
-If the condition is fulfilled, then the transaction is legit, and if not, the transaction is expired and will not be received by the mainnet.
+If the condition is fulfilled, then the transaction is legitimate, and if not, the transaction is expired and will not be acknowledged by the network.
 A method of setting reference block: set RefBlockHash as subarray of newest block's hash from 8 to 16, set BlockBytes as subarray of newest block's height from 6 to 8.
 [The demo code](https://github.com/tronprotocol/wallet-cli/blob/master/src/main/java/org/tron/demo/TransactionSignDemo.java) is as follows:
 ```
  public static Transaction setReference(Transaction transaction, Block newestBlock) {